matthewGrinde/stunning-doodle/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.

+For this programs we will need four key files.
+This will include a main, hash table, node class, and the graphical interface (we do not know how to do that yet).
+We will also need and ADTInterface.

 Name each interface or class and briefly describe its function or purpose.

+Main- This class communicates with the user whether that be a student or someone with admin privilages (bookstore worker).

 ## Edit and Submit this file and any figures referenced by this document.